troglobit/redir/README.md

 ==============================
 [![Travis Status][]][Travis] [![Coverity Status]][Coverity Scan]

-[Redir][home] is a port redirector for UNIX.
+[Redir][home] is a TCP port redirector for UNIX.
 It can run under inetd or standalone (in which case it handles multiple connections).
-It is 8 bit clean, not limited to line mode, is small and light.
-If you want access control run it under xinetd, or inetd with TCP wrappers.
+It is 8 bit clean, not limited to line mode, is small and lightweight.
+If you want access control, run it under xinetd, or inetd with TCP wrappers.

-Redir listens for TCP connections on a given port, and, when it recieves a connection, then connects to a given destination address/port, and pass data between them.
+Redir listens for TCP connections on a given port, and, when it recieves a connection, then connects to a given destination address:port, and pass data between them.
 It finds most of its applications in traversing firewalls, but, of course, there are other uses.
-Consult the man page, or run with no options for usage information.
+Consult the man page, or call it with `redir -h` for usage help.

-    Usage:
+    Usage: redir [-hidtnsIxbfpzmwov] [SRC]:PORT [DST]:PORT

-            redir --lport=PORT --cport=PORT [options]
-            redir --inetd      --cport=PORT
+To redirect port 80 to a webserver listening on loopback port 8080, remember to use `sudo` when using priviliged ports:

+    sudo redir :80 127.0.0.1:8080

+This starts `redir` as a standard UNIX daemon in the background, with all log messages sent to the syslog.
+Use `-n` to foreground and see log messages on `stderr`.

+To run `redir` from a process monitor like Finit or systemd, tell it to not background itself and to only use the syslog for log messages:

+    redir -n -s :80 127.0.0.1:8080

+An `/etc/inetd.conf` line of the same may look like this:

+    http  stream  tcp  nowait  root  /usr/sbin/tcpd /usr/bin/redir -i 127.0.0.1:8080

 Redir comes with a GNU configure script which you can use to adapt the build to your needs.
 If you would like to remove support for some extended options (for the sake of speed, code size, whatever), try the following options to configure:

     --disable-shaper   Disable traffic shaping code
     --disable-ftp      Disable FTP redirection support